EUCAIM/Glossary/2-Glossary.md

 ### Data Ingestion

 The process of importing and managing multi-omic and medical imaging data for clinical trials and research projects.
 This can be done manually through a visual interface, where users upload DICOM or ZIP files, define project details, patient information, and timepoints.
-Before any data leaves the user’s browser, it is automatically anonymized, and real-time progress updates are provided.
+Before any data leaves the user's browser, it is automatically anonymized, and real-time progress updates are provided.

 This process primarily follows a batch ingestion approach, where data is uploaded and processed in discrete sets.
 However, it also integrates real-time ingestion through interoperability services, such as a DICOM node that enables direct communication using the DIMSE protocol and a DICOMWeb server that supports HTTP-based interactions via STOW-RS, QIDO-RS, and WADO-RS operations.
 Additionally, APIs allow verified users to ingest and manage non-DICOM data programmatically, including creating and editing eCRFs or handling subjects and datasets without relying on a user interface.